-Let’s take a look at the types of lupus disease.
+Let’s take a look at the different types of lupus disease.

 Cutaneous lupus is limited to the skin, but it has further types.
 In acute cutaneous lupus, the person may develop a rash in the shape of a butterfly across their cheeks and nose.

-Subacute cutaneous lupus is a more serious type.
+Subacute cutaneous lupus erythematosus (SCLE) is a more serious type.
 In this, the person may develop a non-scarring rash as a result of sun exposure.
 Certain drugs can also increase the risk of subacute cutaneous lupus.